About Our Board

 He is a trained Mediator, and is an active member of the Mankind Project USA, an organization that supports accountable, mission driven and community minded men.
 He has been participating in men’s emotional literacy circles since 2001.
 His hobbies include golf, dancing, travel and reading.

-Taylor MA, LPC, of Ashland has resided in the Rogue Valley since 1986 and has served on the board of Alliance of Generations for a year.
+Taylor Kohn, MA, LPC, of Ashland has resided in the Rogue Valley since 1986.
 She has worked in educational, non-profit and governmental agencies focused primarily on serving low-income individuals and families.
-She advised students at SOU, counseled youth at Lithia Springs School, served as director of the Jackson County CASA program, and oversaw employment and training programs for youth and adults at The Job Council.
-For the past 24 years, she has worked at the Oregon Department of Human Services in leadership and consultant roles.
+For the past 25 years, she has worked at the Oregon Department of Human Services in leadership and consultant roles.
 As part of her roles, she has developed leadership programs, strength-based coaching skills training and team-building strategies.
 Taylor has served in many community initiatives and on non-profit boards in both Jackson and Josephine counties including serving as a founding member of the Rose Circle Mentoring Network.
-She is a licensed professional counselor specializing in trauma release practices and enjoys communing with nature, travel, and co-creating with others.
+She is a licensed professional counselor specializing in trauma release practices and enjoys communing with nature, travel, and being creative.

 Ayani Mikasi is a student at Southern Oregon University.
 He was raised in Ashland Oregon and has participated in the Boys to Men program for many years as a youth and now as a mentor.